 What can I put in the Primary Duty block?

 Provide the Reported-on Officer’s Primary Duty title.
 This is defined in the unit Personnel Allowance List (PAL) as shown in Direct Access and is the position indicated on the Reported-on Officer’s orders and their Employee Summary Sheet.
 Officers performing duties other than those assigned should start the Description of Duties with "Actual duty assigned:", e.g. Actual duty assigned: Command Duty Officer.

 What do I put in the EMPLID (Employee Identification) block if I don’t have one?

 Non-Coast Guard members of the rating chain will not have a seven-digit CG Employee Identification (EMPLID) number.
-In those cases, include the service designation in the signature block (USN, DHLS) and include the last four digits of the member’s SSN in the EMPLID block.
-An employee identification number will be assigned within Direct Access upon receipt at CG-PSC.
+In those cases, leave the EMPLID block blank; an employee identification number will be assigned within Direct Access upon receipt at CG-PSC.

 |BACK TO TOP|

-Why are the name and date not auto populating
+How do I get the name and date to auto